-I very much enjoyed the show, and being practical about America's Cup venues, I applaud at anything to get the "Old Mug" going for a long time.
+- I very much enjoyed the show, and being practical about America's Cup venues, I applaud anything to get the "Old Mug" going for a long time.

 But for me, the America's Cup was a "Victorian Affair".
-Important, were the Nationalist aspects, when designers, builders, manufacturers had to represent the best of the respective countries challenging for the Cup.
+Important, were the Nationalist aspects, when designers, builders, manufacturers had to represent the best of their respective countries, challenging for the Cup.

 A little side story.
-When I was working for Andre Mauric, the French architect, in the first of Baron Bich Challenges for the Cup; there was little known about the design of a Twelves-Metre Yacht.
+When I was working for Andre Mauric, the French architect, in the first Baron Bich Challenges for the Cup, there was little known about the design of a Twelve-Metre Yacht.

 Intrepid had won the previous America's Cup and was a breakthrough 12M.
 Of course, the plans were not made available to us.

-Therefore, in order to reproduce the boat, to establish a set of data, we went about to redesign Intrepid based on the Rating Certificate and 2000 photos.
+Therefore, in order to reproduce the boat, to establish a set of data, we went about redesigning Intrepid based on the Rating Certificate and 2000 photos.

 No comments: